aidankeighron/educational-website/_posts/2025-04-09-Syllabus-To-CSV.md

 Let’s improve the popup so users can upload their syllabus file for us to use!

-Within our `<body>` element, we’ll add an `<input>` element with the type set to `"file"` — this allows users to select and submit their syllabus.
+Within our `<body>` element, we’ll add an `<input>` element with the type set to `"file"` — this allows users to select and submit their syllabus and add a respective id which we will use for our event listeners.
 Just below the input, we’ll include a `<p>` tag to let users know where they’ll be able to click and download their CSV file, which can contain text like **Click here to download your file!**.

 > ✅ **Tip:** Make sure to properly close both the `<input>` and `<p>` tags.